Malmis1/project-group12/DESIGN.md

 ## Images

-TODO: Write guideline for images.

 The images used for the pages should be suitable for the theming.
-Images will have alternative texts that describes the contents of the image.
+Images that contribute to functionality will have alternative texts that describes the contents of the image.
+Text and other elements can be overlaid over certain images (as background), such as in the hero section.
+Generally, text and other elements should be kept to the side of images.
+Filters and blur can be used on certain images to improve the visibility of text or other overlaid elements, but should not be used frequently.

 ## Icons